poonehmousavi/VolunteerismTransfer/README.md

   2)Analyze-data:

     This file contains all functions necessary for analyzing data.
-Firts, it apply commonpre processing techniques on tweet's text including removing stopwords,lemmatization,         lowercase, removing speciall characters and tokenize it.
-We  save the processed data in a separate column as "processed_text" to use in future for either simple tfidf or word embedding.
-Second , it contains a LDA topic modeling.
-Third, it contains sentence-bert embedding for generating similarity matrix for           assiging weights to different sampples duringn training.
-Finally, It cnntains call to classification pipleline that trains and evaluate different sampling strtategies.
+First, it applies common processing techniques to a tweet's text including removing stopwords, lemmatization,     lowercase, removing special characters, and tokenize it.
+We save the processed data in a separate column as "processed_text" to use in the future for either simple tfidf or     word embedding.
+Second, it contains an LDA topic modeling.
+Third, it contains sentence-bert embedding for generating a similarity matrix for assigning weights to different     samples during training.
+Finally, It contains a call to classification pipeline that trains and evaluates different sampling strategies.